mjcull/R4H2O/manuscript/2_r_basics.md

 ![Example of a channel with a rectangular weir (Photo: Coliban Water).](resources/session2/weirplate.jpg)

 {quiz, id: channel, attempts: 10}
+You are processing measurements from a channel operator and need to calculate various flow rates.
+You can use the Kindsvater-Carter formula: $q = \frac{2}{3} C_d \sqrt{(2g)} bh^{(3/2)}$

+- The discharge factor `C_d = 0.6`.
+- The gravity constant `g = 9.81 m/s^2`.
+- The width of the weir `b = 0.6m`.
+- One megalitre is one million litres (1000 cubic metres).
+This is a unit of volume measurement commonly used in Australia.

 With this information, answer the quiz questions below.
 Remember to use the arrow button to retrieve previous commands.

-T> The width of the weir is 600mm.

-T> One megalitre is one million litres (1000 cubic metres).
-This is a unit of volume measurement only used in Australia.

 ?
-What is the flow in the channel in megalitres per day when the height is 100mm?
+What is the flow in the channel in megalitres per day when the height `h = 100mm`?

-A) 290.4521 ML
+A) 2.9045 ML
-b) 0.3361714 ML
+b) 0.033 ML
-c) 121.0217 ML
+c) 121.02 ML

 ?
 What is the average flow for these three heights: 150mm, 136mm, 75mm in litres per second?
 Ensure that you only use the formula once by using a vector for the data.

-a) 0.04563701
+a) 0.0456
-b) 394.3037
+b) 394.30
-C) 45.63701
+C) 45.637

 ?
-Which of these expressions calculates the flow in cubic meters per second for all heights between 50 and 500mm?
-Try each of the formulas and explore the output.
+Which of these expressions calculates the flow in cubic meters per second for all heights (`h`) between 50mm and 500mm?

 a) `(2/3) * Cd * sqrt(2 * 9.81) * b * (0.05:0.50)^(3/2)`
 B) `(2/3) * Cd * sqrt(2 * 9.81) * b * ((50:500)/1000)^(3/2)`
 c) Repeat for each value of `h`$: `(2/3) * Cd * sqrt(2 * 9.81) * b * h^(3/2)`

+You can find the answers are in the `channel.R` script in the `basicr` folder.
 {/quiz}

 ## RStudio scripts and projects